 Continuing to follow the canal, we peeked down the street at Manchester Central Station and the Tower of Light.

-At the Deansgate Locks, where we saw a canalboat going through.
+The picture below is at the Deansgate Locks, where we watched a canalboat going through.

 We continued on past the railway viaducts, intending to visit the Castlefield Viaduct, a National Trust site.